jemscoding/bsis-repo/README.md

 - Can access admin Dashboard
 - Can create RBAC (Role Based Access Control)
 - Can add-to-cart order
-- Can accept different payment method
+- Can accept different payment methods